Klhmt/Klhmt/README.md

 ### Hi there! 👋

 - 🔭 I’m currently diving into the web programming ecosystem
-- 🤔 I think I'll learn Rust
-- ⌨️ I type about 300 characters per minute
+- 👨🏻‍💻 I've done some projects in Python, C, C++, and Rust
 - ❓ Why does time pass so quickly?
-- 📷 I'm keen on photography and videography
+- 📷 I'm keen on photography